About Your Child’s Sedation

 Propofol

-Propofol is a white-colored IV sedative.
-It starts working very quickly, usually in less than a minute.
-Once your child’s procedure or scan is over, they usually start waking up within 10 to 20 minutes.
+Once your child’s procedure or scan is over, they will usually start to wake up within 10 to 20 minutes.
 Every child wakes up differently.
 Propofol may take longer to wear off, especially with longer scans or procedures.

 Sevoflurane

-Sevoflurane is a sedative gas that works quickly.
-If your child’s scan or procedure will be short and they won’t need an IV line, we can use sevoflurane to keep them asleep.
-If your child will need to have an IV line placed for their scan or procedure, we may give them sevoflurane first.
+If your child needs an IV line placed for their scan or procedure, we may give them sevoflurane first.
 This makes placing the IV line easier and more comfortable.
-Then, we may use the IV line to give them other sedatives, medications, or fluids during or after their scan or procedure.
+We may use the IV line to give them other sedatives, medicine, or fluids during or after their scan or procedure.

 Dexmedetomidine (Precedex)